juanfonsecasolis/juanfonsecasolis.github.io/README.md

 <div class="column" style='float: left;width: 60%;'>
 Welcome!
 I'm a DSP enthusiast, software developer, speaker, and author.
 At this site you can get information about the articles I've written, my background and interests.

-## Interests
+<h2>Interests</h2>

-I am interested on mathematical signal processing, audio processing and digital acoustics, pattern recognition, human-computer interaction, and quality control/assurance.
+Mathematical signal processing, audio processing and digital acoustics, pattern recognition, human-computer interaction, and quality control/assurance.

 </div>
 </div>